 Nasal Fracture Symptoms

 With a broken nose, you have the choice to fix it or leave it alone.
 When you make this decision, it’s important to consider two things – how it looks and how it works.
 If you’re experiencing headaches, breathing problems, or drainage (following a broken nose), you should consider having your nose straightened.
+If you’re experiencing similar issues from a recent nasal valve collapse, it’s important to see a doctor asap.
 At Advanced ENT & Allergy Center, we can fix your broken nose, whether your injury happened today or 50 years ago.

 Immediate symptoms of a broken nose: